Community sovereign AI compute

 It turns out this is newly, nearly feasible, because of a convergence of two trends: open-weight models have gotten very good, and the hardware to run them has gotten (relatively) affordable.

-There are a lot of free variables here (which model? which hardware? what trade-offs?), so I’m going to pick some baseline examples for what follows.
-These are slightly arbitrary, but I don’t want to bore us with a combinatorial list of options, and these are all solid choices that would work well for a small collective.
+There are a lot of free variables (which model? which hardware? what trade-offs?), so I’ll pick some baseline examples — slightly arbitrary, but workable for a small collective.

 2.1 Hardware

-For reference, let’s look at the NVIDIA DGX Station, which is a desktop machine designed for AI workloads.
-NVIDIA’s DGX Station—the desktop version of the machines that power most AI data centres—now comes with a GB300 Grace Blackwell chip.
+The NVIDIA DGX Station — the desktop version of the machines that power most AI data centres — now comes with a GB300 Grace Blackwell chip.
 It sits under a desk, draws 1600 watts, and can run models with up to a trillion parameters.
 The relevant configuration for our purposes:

 - 252 GB of fast GPU memory (HBM3e), plus 496 GB of slower CPU memory (LPDDR5X)